Towards Redundancy Reduction in Diffusion Models for Efficient Video Super-Resolution: Experiments

 \textbf{Qualitative Results.} Figure~\ref{fig:main_visual} compares OASIS with leading baselines on synthetic and real-world videos.
 While other methods can preserve coarse structures, they often suffer from oversmoothed textures, contour artifacts, blurred grids, or color shifts.
 In contrast, OASIS recovers realistic details while maintaining fidelity to the original video.
 We also provide the temporal consistency visualization in Fig.~\ref{fig:consist}, where our method delivers strong temporal coherence, yielding smooth frame-to-frame transitions while preserving accurate details.

 \textbf{Running Time Comparisons.} We evaluate efficiency in terms of inference steps, number of parameters, running time, and multiply accumulate operations (MACs) in Tab.~\ref{tab:time}.
 All methods are evaluated on one NVIDIA A100-80G GPU, generating a 33-frame 720$\times$1280 video.
-Notably, OASIS achieves a significant reduction in computational cost, benefiting from its one-step diffusion design that accelerates inference and the attention specialization routine that mitigates redundancy.
+Notably, OASIS achieves a significant reduction in computational cost, benefiting from its one-step diffusion design that accelerates inference, along with the attention specialization routine and the removal of the VAE encoder and prompt extractor that mitigate redundancy.